Disneyland Railroad: Ride experience

-Beginning at Main Street, U.S.A.
-Station adjacent to Disneyland's entrance, where a pump-style handcar built by the Kalamazoo Manufacturing Company can be seen on a siding, the trains of the Disneyland Railroad travel along its single track in a clockwise direction on its circular route.
-The train will take around 18 minutes to complete a round trip on the main line when three trains are running, and 20 minutes when four trains are running; on any given day, between two and four trains run, with three trains running on average.
+Beginning at Main Street, USA Station adjacent to Disneyland's entrance, where a pump-style handcar built by the Kalamazoo Manufacturing Company can be seen on a siding, the trains of the Disneyland Railroad travel along its single track in a clockwise direction on its circular route.
+The train will take around 18 minutes to complete a round trip on the mainline when three trains are running, and 20 minutes when four trains are running; on any given day, between two and four trains run, with three trains running on average.
+Each train arrives at each station every 5-10 minutes.
+The entire round trip features pre-recorded commentary timed to each individual car.
+Several late actors such as Jack Wagner, Thurl Ravenscroft, and Earl Boen have provided their voice for the various versions of the trip, with the current voice being Bob Joles since 2017.
 An engineer accompanied by a fireman operates the locomotive, while conductors at each end of the train supervise the passengers.
-Prior to departing Main Street, U.S.A.
-Station, the engineer must confirm whether the signal light in the locomotive's cab is green, indicating that the track segment ahead is clear, or red, indicating that the track segment ahead is occupied by another train.
+Prior to departing Main Street, USA Station, the engineer must confirm whether the signal light in the locomotive's cab is green, indicating that the track segment ahead is clear, or red, indicating that the track segment ahead is occupied by another train.
 The DRR's route is divided into eleven such segments, or blocks, and each locomotive has a block signal in its cab to communicate the status of each block.
 Prior to the installation of cab signalling in the locomotives around 2005, the status of each block along the railroad's 1.2 mi of main-line track was displayed by track-side block signals, of which only the ones at the four stations remain.
 The speed limit of the DRR is 10-15 mph.